xrjvn/cp317a-group25-carrentalsystem/docs/milestone01.md

 1. **Data Privacy** – Customer information and booking data must be stored securely.
 We will use encryption and authentication to protect personal data.
 2. **Accessibility** – The platform will be designed to support accessibility features such as screen reader compatibility and clear navigation to ensure inclusivity.
 3. **Fairness** – The system will ensure fair access for all customers without bias in pricing, availability, or services.
+4. **Data Minimization & Retention:** We will collect only necessary data for bookings and define retention windows for old records/logs to reduce risk exposure.

 ## 5. Team Blog
-The team blog is maintained separately as an **Excel file** (``).
-It contains team information that will be updated regularly throughout the semester to track progression.
+The team blog is maintained separately as an **Excel file** (`/blog/blog.xlsx`).
+We confirm it contains team information that will be updated regularly throughout the term to track progress, as required.